 The escaped delinquent John W. Burns, Jr. replaces Dr. Maitlin on a radio show, saying he's the psychiatrist Lawrence Baird.
 His tactless radio show is a hit, and he becomes very popular. ...
 See full summary »

 The US needs to convince the visiting emir Khala'ad of Othar to allow an American military base in his strategic realm.
 Clueless nightclub waitress Sunny Ann Davis accidentally spots and ...
 See full summary »

 This vampire spoof has Count Dracula moving to New York to find his Bride, after being forced to move out of his Transylvanian castle.
 There with the aid of assistant Renfield, he stumbles ...
 See full summary »

-In World War II era Los Angeles, the manager of the Culver Hotel leaves his nephew in charge for a weekend.
-The nephew changes the name to the Hotel Rainbow and overbooks with royalty, assassins, secret agents, Japanese tourists, and munchkins (from the cast of _Wizard of Oz, The (1939)_).
+In 1938 Los Angeles, the manager of the Culver Hotel leaves his nephew in charge for a weekend.
+The nephew changes the name to the Hotel Rainbow and overbooks with royalty, assassins, secret agents, Japanese tourists, and munchkins (from the cast of The Wizard of Oz (1939)).
 Secret Service agent Bruce Thorpe and casting director Annie Clark find romance amidst the intrigue and confusion.
 Written by

 7 of 8 people found this review helpful.